leefige/OpenGL-Exercises/README.md

 - gl_3_1: Draw a triangle with GLSL whose color changes with time (sin function)
 - gl_3_2: Draw a triangle with GLSL using color specified from vertex attributes
 - gl_3_3: Brand new `Shader` class for creating Shader Program from files
+- gl_4: Model, view and perspective matrices from GLM

 (TBC)